webiny/write-with-webiny/README.md

 ### Step 2.
 Register your interest as a writer

+> **Note** - Thank you for expressing interest in the Write with Webiny program.
+> We are now at full capacity and are not excepting new writer applications for the time being.
+Please monitor this space for further updates.

-If you are joining the program for the first time, please [register as a new writer](https://site.webiny.com/forms/write-with-webiny/) before submitting or picking out any content.
+If you are joining the program for the first time, please register as a new writer before submitting or picking out any content.

 We’ll set you up as a new writer, provide all the necessary information that you need to start writing, and answer any questions you may have.